Snub Pollard: Career

 Forsaking his familiar mustache in his later years, he landed much steadier work in films as a mostly uncredited bit player.
-He played incidental roles in scores of Hollywood features and shorts, almost always as a mousy, nondescript fellow, usually with no dialogue.
-In Wheeler & Woolsey's Cockeyed Cavaliers (1934), he played a drunken doctor and at the end of Miracle on 34th Street (1947), when a squad of bailiffs hauling sacks of mail enters the courtroom, Pollard brings up the rear.
+He played incidental roles in dozens of Hollywood features and shorts, almost always as a mousy, nondescript fellow, usually with no dialogue.
+In Wheeler & Woolsey's Cockeyed Cavaliers (1934), he plays a drunken doctor; at the end of Miracle on 34th Street (1947), when a squad of bailiffs hauling sacks of mail enters the courtroom, Pollard brings up the rear.
 In Singin' in the Rain, he receives the umbrella of Gene Kelly after his famous "Singin' in the Rain" scene.
 In Frank Capra's Pocketful of Miracles (1961), Pollard plays a Broadway beggar.
-His last film, Twist Around the Clock (1962), shows him wordlessly reacting to a curvaceous woman dancing energetically.
+Twist Around the Clock (1961) shows him reacting wordlessly to a curvaceous woman dancing energetically.
+His last picture was The Man Who Shot Liberty Valance (filmed in 1961; released 1962).

 Death and recognition

 Pollard died of cancer on 19 January 1962, aged 72, after nearly 50 years in the movie business.
 His interment was at Forest Lawn Memorial Park (Hollywood Hills).

 For his contributions to motion pictures, Pollard has a star on the Hollywood Walk of Fame at 6415½ Hollywood Boulevard.